Nine things I learned about proofreading in the last two months

 This was a hard one for me to wrap my head around and there was some disagreement on my copyedit/proofreading team regarding this.
 Most of us accept that sentence fragments and the occasional deliberate run-on in fiction are okay, but not everyone agrees.
 What do you do when a character Googles something?
 Put what they Googled in single quotes, double quotes, and/or italics.
 What about when they read something?
 Should what they read be in quotes and/or italics?
 Should there be a colon or comma after the word read as in “She read: … ” or nothing?
 Do very long numbers in dialogue get spelled out or indicated in numeral form?
 Should you put a comma every place where you can put a comma?
 I spent a lot of time searching for answers to these questions and scouring other books only to find that there were no clear rules (I really wanted rules).

 That summarizes what I learned about the copyediting and proofreading process over the last two months.
 The other point I would make is that it cannot be rushed.
 While at times I was incredibly impatient (mostly with my own pace, not that of my professionals), and just wanted to be finished, the work had to be done.
 I can only hope that with the help of my list above, it will go faster next time.
+For another excellent resource on proofreading, check out this Instructional Solutions article on 17 Proofreading Techniques.
+It may be focused on business writing, but the rules apply to fiction as well.
 I would love to hear about the experiences of others in their editing/proofreading process.

 Marked up paper: withassociates via Compfight